 Based on the etiology of the AML, it can be categorized into de novo AML, Secondary AML (s-AML), which evolves from prior MPD or MDS, and Therapy related AML (t-AML) following exposure to chemotherapeutic agents or radiation therapy or toxins.

 By assessing the prognostic factors, clinicians can decide whether a standard therapy or more intense therapy would be helpful in maintaining CR and OS rates.
 The prognostic factors are chromosomal abnormalities (favorable abnormalities include t(8;21), t(15;17), inversion of chromosome 16), genetic mutations (NPM1 gene has a favorable prognosis, and FLT3 gene has unfavorable prognosis).
 Worse outcomes have been noted with older age, white blood cell count greater than 100,000 at the time of diagnosis, s-AML, t-AML, the presence of leukemic cells in the central nervous system (CNS).

 Recent techniques such as PCR and flow cytometry can detect the presence of minimal residual disease among CR patients.
 Persistently elevated levels of RUNX1-RUNX1T1 despite induction therapy in patients with t(8;21) AML are associated with an increased incidence of relapse.

 Enhancing Healthcare Team Outcomes

-The radiologist is essential for placement of long term venous catheters and other imaging studies.
+The radiologist is essential for the placement of long-term venous catheters and other imaging studies.
 The primary care physician should educate the patient on personal hygiene, hand washing, and immunization.
-The dietitian should help manage nutrition and the social work should ensure that the patient has all the support to complete the treatment.
+The dietitian should help manage nutrition, and the social worker should ensure that the patient has all the support to complete the treatment.

-An interprofessional approach to the evaluation and management will lead to the best outcomes.
-[Level 5] Overall, the life expectancy has increased slightly but most patients have a markedly shortened lifespan.
+An interprofessional approach to evaluation and management will lead to the best outcomes.
+[Level 5] Overall, life expectancy has increased slightly, but most patients have a markedly shortened lifespan.